freddrichards/freddrichards.github.io/_pages/research.md

 <img align="left" src="{{ site.url }}{{ site.baseurl }}/images/DT_palaeoclimate_2.jpg" width="100%">
 </figure>

 By developing new methodologies to map seismic velocity structure into temperature, density and viscosity, I have generated mantle convection simulations that can explain both present-day topographic patterns and changes in elevation inferred from ancient sea-level markers.
 One important outcome of this work is that during the mid-Pliocene warm period (the last time in Earth history that atmospheric CO<sub>2</sub> concentrations were similar to the present), global ice volumes appear to have been larger than previously assumed, ruling out the most pessimistic recent sea-level projections.
-Another, is that the eastern coast of Baffin Island has experienced significant convectively-driven uplift in the past 5 million years, potentially explaining geological evidence that Northern Hemisphere glaciation began in the Canadian Arctic rather than Greenland.
-In the future, more sophisticated inverse methods will be coupled with new geological constraints to extend and refine mantle convection reconstructions, allowing us to investigate deep Earth-climate interactions over ~10 million-year timescales.
+Another key result is that the eastern coast of Baffin Island has experienced significant convectively-driven uplift in the past 5 million years, potentially explaining geological evidence that Northern Hemisphere glaciation began in the Canadian Arctic rather than Greenland.
+In the future, I plan to use more sophisticated inverse methods coupled with new geological constraints to extend and refine mantle convection reconstructions, allowing deep Earth-climate interactions to be determined over ~10 million-year timescales .

 </p>